 If there’s a reoccurring theme throughout this section it is that the performance of the Sonnar varies significantly depending on what magnification you examine it at.

 Look closely and you’ll discover some clear and objective shortcomings.
 The resolution isn’t quite up to par with the best lenses in its class.
-And pronounced focus shift makes the output unpredictable and can further rob the output of fine detail at many aperture settings.
+And pronounced focus shift makes the output unpredictable and can further rob the output of fine detail at certain aperture settings.

 Pull back your nose from the screen a little however, and start taking in the entire image, and you’re treated with pronounced strengths.
-The high contrast at modest frequencies gives an overall impression of high clarity and presence to subjects depicted.
+The high contrast at lower frequencies gives an overall impression of high clarity and presence to subjects depicted.
 Balanced bokeh and rapid transitions lets you play with distinct focus points and adds a marked depth to the images.
 Low distortion, high resistance to flare and refined color palette is more or less icing on the already very tasty cake.

 Based on this unusual dicthonomy many opine that the ZM Sonnar is a “character” lens, perhaps appealing for portraits but falling short for everything else.
 And while I can see where these opinions are coming from I simply don’t agree with the assessment.
-Sure the lens has traits that makes for appealing photos of people but these same traits also translate well for most any other type of photos you’d like to shoot.
+Sure the lens has traits that makes for appealing photos of people but these same traits also translate well for most any other type of photos I like to shoot.
 And at times its rendering comes across even more strongly in situations outside of the typical portrait settings.
-And beyond the distinct signature it’s also certainly well behaved enough to make for a perfectly fine general use lens.
+And beyond the appealing signature it’s certainly well behaved enough to make for a fine general use lens.

 So then the only shortcoming I feel has a bit of bearing in practice is the slight lack of bite at longer distances, even when stopped down.
 Something that can make certain types of images look a little dull.
 On the other hand the gentler signature capture the mood and a sense of place even better than something sharper under some conditions.
 So while we’re mostly splitting hairs here, it’s a trait I’m not overly fond of, though one that I still don’t have any problem accepting and occasionally even enjoying.